 Can Dogs Actually Fake Injuries?

-The short answer, according to veterinary behaviorists, is yes.
-Dogs are incredibly perceptive about cause and effect.
+The short answer, Dogs are incredibly perceptive about cause and effect.
 If a dog limps once due to a real minor injury and receives an outpouring of attention, treats, and coddling, the dog may learn that limping equals rewards.
 According to Daily Paws, some dogs will reproduce behaviors that previously generated positive responses from their owners, even after the original cause has resolved.
 It is not deception in the way humans understand it, but it is learned behavior with an intentional outcome.

 Chihuahuas, being the emotional geniuses they are, seem particularly good at this.
 They are hyper-attuned to their owners’ reactions and will repeat whatever works.
 My chihuahua figured out that coughing gets me to look at her, and now she produces a theatrical little cough whenever she feels ignored.
 I fell for it the first ten times.
 Now I just give her a look, and she stops.